ibusko/stak/docs/source/stak/isophote/ellipse/index.rst

 ===================================
 Isophote package
 ===================================
-The 'isophote' package in the Space Telescope Astronomy Kit (STAK) replaces the analysis/isophote package formerly found in the STSDAS software.
+The `isophote` package in the Space Telescope Astronomy Kit (STAK) replaces the analysis/isophote package formerly found in the STSDAS software.

-The core of the package is the 'ellipse' analysis algorithm.
+The core of the package is the `ellipse` analysis algorithm.
 It is designed to fit elliptical isophotes to galaxy images.

 The image is measured using an iterative method described in Ref.
 [1].
 Each isophote